ekzhang/percival/README.md

 # Percival

-[Percival](https://percival.ink/) is a declarative _data query and visualization language_.
+[Percival](https://percival.ink/) is a **declarative data query and visualization language**.
 It provides a reactive, web-based notebook environment for exploring complex datasets, producing interactive graphics, and sharing results.

-Percival combines the interactive beauty of [_Vega_](https://vega.github.io/vega/)-like visualization grammars with the flexibility of [_Datalog_](https://en.wikipedia.org/wiki/Datalog) as a query language for structured, relational data.
-These declarative components are combined through a reactive dataflow system, making it easy to quickly investigate datasets.
-Because Percival is built on web technologies, fully-interactive notebooks can be published to anyone with access to a web browser, making analyses more tangible to others.
+Percival combines the flexibility of [_Datalog_](https://en.wikipedia.org/wiki/Datalog) as a query language for relational data with the interactive beauty of [_Vega_](https://vega.github.io/vega/)-like visualization grammars.
+These declarative components interact through a reactive dataflow system.
+Because Percival uses web technologies (including Web Workers for multithreaded, sandboxed execution), fully-interactive notebooks can be shared with anyone on the Internet, making data analyses more tangible to others.

-In addition to using Vega-Lite, Percival ships with a custom Datalog compiler that integrates with its notebook runtime.
-This compiles the query language to JavaScript through a staged evaluation process, which can be extended with user-provided JavaScript code.
-The interface aims to be lightweight, friendly, and accessible, and it has no hidden workspace state.
+At the core of Percival is a custom Datalog compiler, built with Rust and WebAssembly, which integrates with its notebook runtime.
+This compiles the query language to JavaScript through a staged evaluation process that also allows users to embed their own JavaScript code.
+The interface aims to be lightweight, friendly, and accessible, and there is no hidden workspace state.

 ## Getting Started